-This programme has been accredited by the Society of Biology.
-Degree accreditation by the Society recognises academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
+This programme has been accredited by the Royal Society of Biology.
+Advanced degree accreditation by the Society recognises academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
 The accreditation criteria require evidence that graduates from the programme meet defined sets of learning outcomes, including gaining a substantial period of research experience.

-In recognition of the period of practice, a graduate of an accredited programme can apply for membership of the Society of Biology at Member (MSB) level after just one year of experience, rather than the usual three years.
-This will allow these graduates to attain the qualifications of Chartered Biologist or Chartered Scientist two years sooner than graduates from other degree programmes.
+In recognition of the period of practice, a graduate of an advanced accredited programme can apply for membership of the Royal Society of Biology at Member (MRSB) level after just two years of experience, rather than the usual three years.
+This will allow these graduates to attain the qualifications of Chartered Biologist or Chartered Scientist one year sooner than graduates from other degree programmes.